 Runoff from the proposed development will be collected via the proposed drainage system along the proposed roads.
-These runoff will then be discharged to the proposed bioretentions/ water quality ponds-infiltration basins for water quality treatment.
-The four infiltration basins range from approximately 2,000 square feet to 10,000 square feet.
+The runoff will then be discharged to the proposed two infiltration basins and two bioretention basins for water quality treatment.
+The two infiltration basins range from approximately 3,500 square feet to 10,000 square feet.
+The two bioretention basins range from approximately 1,400 square feet to 3,500 square feet.
 Continuous deflective system (CDS) units are proposed as pre-treatment for the infiltration basins.
+Stone diaphragms are proposed as pre-treatment for the bioretention basins.